BryceSchroeder/delvmod/README.md

 A Python module and demonstration programs for modding a classic computer RPG

+INSTALLING / USING

+python setup.py install

+(You will need to run it as root, e.g. "sudo python setup.py install".
+You can also use "python setup.py develop" if you anticipate modifying the program.)

 WHAT IS delv FOR?

 delv is a Python module that allows users to manipulate the archives of games